-4. World Suicide Prevention Day (WSPD) Breakfast: To promote education and awareness in a face to face fashion, BC SAFE hosted its 4th annual event in honor of World Suicide Prevention Day in September.
+To promote education and awareness in a face to face fashion, BC SAFE hosted its 5th annual event in honor of World Suicide Prevention Day in September.
 The goal was to provide a forum to raise awareness on suicide prevention and offer an opportunity for networking of resources for the community and the professional alike.
-The focus this year included Veteran's Mental Health and its impact with suicide.
-Attendance was the highest in the four years of this event.
+The focus this year included Loss/Attempt Survivors and a panel of local professional discussing local resources within Broome County.
+Attendance was the highest in the five years of this event.
+Opportunities for networking with professionals and to gain information and resources was provided both before and after the keynote speakers and the panel Q&A. Feedback from the participants shared having individuals share their own stories and journeys followed by opportunities to learn where there are resources created a forum to have conversations.

-Drug Free Communities - Drug Free Communities (DFC) is a federal grant program funded through the Substance Abuse Mental Health Services Administration (SAMHSA) as a subgroup of the Broome Opioid Abuse Council (BOAC).
+Drug Free Communities - Drug Free Communities (DFC) is a federal grant program funded through the Substance Abuse Mental Health Services Administration (SAMHSA) as a subgroup of the Broome Opioid Awareness Council (BOAC).
 The purpose of the DFC Initiative is to target youth and families with effective strategies in prevention to reduce overall substance use within the community.
 This is done through coalition building, collaboration with local prevention providers and community partners, educating the community about substance use and addiction, and to increase protective factors by providing alternative activities throughout the community that are void of substances.
-The DFC coalition is comprised of 12 sectors of the community as each bring a unique perspective of the prevention needs of the community.
+The DFC coalition, the Prevention Coalition of Broome County, is comprised of 12 sectors of the community as each bring a unique perspective of the prevention needs of the community.
 The 12 sectors include parents, youth, schools, religious organizations, healthcare professionals, media, and business.
 Using SAMHSA's Strategic Prevention Framework Model, the coalition focuses on planning, implementing, and evaluating prevention practices and programs.
 DFC uses data from Broome County's biyearly Prevention Needs Assessment (PNA) survey to decide which substances to focus its prevention efforts on.
-In 2017, the three substances DFC focused on were Alcohol, Marijuana, and Opioids, as guided by the 2016 PNA Survey results in conjunction with BOAC's focus.
+In 2018, DFC focused on four substances which were guided by the 2016 PNA Survey results.
+The three substances of focus were alcohol, marijuana, and tobacco since they were the top reported substances used by 7-12 graders as defined by the 2016 PNA results.
+Opioids were also a focus to stay in conjunction with BOAC's focus of opioid awareness.

-2017 DFC Highlights
+2018 DFC Highlights